ekjotsinghmakhija/maxelpoint-website/content/case-studies/isovalent/index.md

 githubUsername: cilium
 githubRepoName: cilium
 quote:
-  text: Pixel Point has always been a reliable partner.
-Every team member at Pixel Point brings an impressive level of professionalism and quality.
+  text: Maxel Point has always been a reliable partner.
+Every team member at Maxel Point brings an impressive level of professionalism and quality.
 They have an exceptional ability to transform our complex requirements into elegant design.
   authorName: Swarna Podila
   authorPosition: Head of Marketing
   authorPhoto: author-photo.jpg